Home

 Mercury Dimes

-The Barber dime continued through 1916, despite many complaints from collectors for its perceived lackadaisical design.
+The Barber Dime continued from 1892 through 1916, despite many complaints from collectors for its perceived lackadaisical design.

 To my mind it does not require very artistic efforts to excel the old issue.
 The new issue is indeed a welcome addition to our coinage, and one which I think will meet with the approval of thinking numismatists.